Bug report #15798

-#3 Updated by Steve Lowman over 3 years ago
+#3 Updated by Steve Lowman about 6 years ago

 I tried changing the filter expression to <field> LIKE '%' as an alternative to clearing the Query Builder, and that was a good work around.
 However, then I cleared it, and the layer was still editable.
 Therefore, I cannot reliably reproduce the issue, because I do not know what exactly triggers it.
 However, my colleague has also experienced the issue.

 #8 Updated by Giovanni Manghi over 3 years ago